 In June 2015, the Director of Permit Sonoma formed a group of industry representatives and neighborhood groups to advise staff on the key issues and policy options.
 The Working Group met for six months ending in early November 2016 and gave considerable insights into the business needs and the impacts of winery events to the local area.

-The Board of Supervisors held a study session in 2016 and gave direction to staff on formation of policies related to winery events in the three areas of local concentration:
+The Board of Supervisors held a study session in 2016 and directed staff to prepare options for updating policy on regulating winery events, particularly in the three areas of local concentration:

 - Dry Creek Valley